-The alliance is focused on addressing a variety of automotive SerDes technical challenges, including the deployment of physical, data link & transport layer and the deployment of conformance and interoperability test specifications.
+The alliance is focused on addressing a variety of automotive SerDes technical challenges, including the deployment of physical, data link & transport layers and the deployment of conformance and interoperability test specifications.

 - Enable security in form of authentication and data integrity

 Serializer/De-Serializer.
-SerDes is the overall term for serial communication and covers technologies such as LVDS.
+SerDes is an industry term for serial communication devices.

 Who can join ASA?